julzaza/wildwitchherbs/_posts/2025-12-04-evergreens-witchcraft.md

 ## Spirits of the Green World: House Guardians

 In Baltic, Finnish, and Slavic traditions, evergreens held indwelling spirits—protectors of weather, livestock, and hearth.
 Witches left offerings at the roots: bread, mead, hair, coins, herbs.
 This practice is actually the ancestor of the Christmas tree.

 ---

-## Winter Solstice Evergreens: The Original Tree Magic

-The solstice was the hinge between death and rebirth, and the evergreen was proof that life endured.

-Evergreens were used to call back the sun, ward off misfortune, cleanse the air, and prophesy the coming year.
-Fir resin candles were burned only on solstice nights.

-To deepen your solstice practice, explore **[Oldest Yule Rituals](/oldest-yule-rituals/)**.

----